ga-curriculum/intro-to-ai-agentic-workflows/microlesson-01/README.md

 - [B. Ethical Considerations in AI Agent Design](#b-ethical-considerations-in-ai-agent-design)
 - [C. Emerging Trends in AI Agentic Workflows](#c-emerging-trends-in-ai-agentic-workflows)
 - [D. Conclusion and Next Steps](#d-conclusion-and-next-steps)

 ---

+### **Learning Objectives**

+1. **Understand AI Agentic Workflows**:
+   - Learn the core concepts of AI agents and their roles in modern workflows.
+   - Explore how agentic frameworks enable task automation, collaboration, and decision-making.

+2. **Explore Types of AI Agents**:
+   - Study the characteristics, strengths, and limitations of React Agents, LATS Agents, Reflection Agents, and ReWoo Agents.
+   - Understand the applications of each agent type in various domains.

+3. **Learn the LangGraph Framework**:
+   - Understand the architecture, modular design, and key features of LangGraph for managing AI agents.
+   - Analyze how LangGraph simplifies the creation and orchestration of agent workflows.

+4. **Design and Optimize AI Agent Workflows**:
+   - Understand how to structure workflows with multi-agent collaboration, feedback loops, and dynamic coordination.
+   - Learn how workflows can scale and adapt to dynamic environments.

+5. **Apply Agents Across Domains**:
+   - Explore theoretical applications of AI agents in industries such as healthcare, finance, logistics, retail, and education.
+   - Learn how agents enhance efficiency, scalability, and user satisfaction in various domains.

+6. **Integrate Advanced Agent Capabilities**:
+   - Analyze advanced features like contextual awareness, continuous learning, and generative AI integration.
+   - Study how these capabilities enhance agent autonomy, scalability, and adaptability.

+7. **Address Challenges and Emerging Trends**:
+   - Understand key challenges like data quality, scalability, and ethical considerations in agent design.
+   - Explore emerging trends such as federated learning, edge AI, and multi-agent coordination for the future of agentic workflows.

+---